-The excretory duct of the kidney begins in its centre by a dilatation called Pelvis, branching into several divisions called Calices, each of which ends in three or more funnel shaped tubes named Infundibula.
-Each papilla has its appropriate infundibulum which adheres to and surrounds its base; but sometimes there are two of the former to but one of the latter.
+The URETER is a canal which conveys the urine from the kidney to the bladder.
+It begins in its centre by a dilatation called Pelvis, and branches into several divisions called Calices, each of which ends in three or more funnel-shaped tubes, named Infundibula.
+Each of these embraces, by its expanded orifice, the base of the papilla, so as to permit the latter to project into it and distil its urine there; but sometimes, there are two papillæ to one infundibulum.